0XOday/the_grimoire/Computers/Storage/File Systems.md

-File systems is a structure used by an operating system to organize and manage files on a storage device.

 ## FAT (File Allocation Table), FAT16, FAT32
 FAT is one of the oldest file systems, developed for MS-DOS and is still used in many removable storage devices.
 FAT16 and FAT 32